- GDP (PPP):

 - FDI Inflow:

-Eswatini’s economic freedom score is 54.7, making its economy the 132nd freest in the 2019 Index.
-Its overall score has decreased by 1.2 points, with plunging scores for fiscal health and property rights overwhelming increases in government integrity, trade freedom, and judicial effectiveness.
-Eswatini is ranked 23rd among 47 countries in the Sub-Saharan Africa region, and its overall score is just above the regional average but below the world average.
+Eswatini’s economic freedom score is 55.1, making its economy the 137th freest in the 2021 Index.
+Its overall score has decreased by 0.2 point, primarily because of a decline in trade freedom.
+Eswatini is ranked 27th among 47 countries in the Sub-Saharan Africa region, and its overall score is below the regional and world averages.

 Eswatini (formerly Swaziland) gained independence from the United Kingdom in 1968.
-King Mswati III, who changed the country’s name in April 2018, is Africa’s last absolute monarch.
-Political parties are banned, and rights groups accuse the government of imprisoning journalists and pro-democracy activists.
-Chiefs loyal to the king pick parliamentary candidates, and international observers declared the 2018 elections to be not credible.
-Eswatini has the world’s highest HIV/AIDS rate, but the rate of new infections has declined.
+King Mswati III, who changed the country’s name in 2018, holds absolute power.
+Political parties are banned, and human rights groups accuse the government of imprisoning journalists and pro-democracy activists.
+Chiefs loyal to the king pick parliamentary candidates, and international observers declared that the 2018 elections were not credible.
+Eswatini has the world’s highest HIV/AIDS rate, although the rate of new infections has declined.
 The country depends on South Africa for the vast majority of its trade.
 Approximately 70 percent of the population works in subsistence agriculture, and unemployment is high.
 Manufacturing was diversified in the 1980s and 1990s but has grown little in the past decade.

-The right to own property is protected by law, but most Swazis reside on Swazi Nation Land that is not covered by this constitutional protection.
+The right to own property is protected by law; most Swazis, however, reside on Swazi Nation Land that is not covered by this constitutional protection.
 The constitution provides for an independent judiciary, but the king’s absolute power to appoint judges limits judicial independence.
 Corruption is a major problem.
 The legal and regulatory environments are underdeveloped, opaque, and inconsistent.

-The top individual income tax rate is 33 percent, and the top corporate tax rate is 28 percent.
-Other taxes include fuel and sales taxes.
-The overall tax burden equals 25.5 percent of total domestic income.
-Over the past three years, government spending has amounted to 33.9 percent of the country’s output (GDP), and budget deficits have averaged 7.6 percent of GDP.
-Public debt is equivalent to 29.2 percent of GDP.
+The top individual income tax rate is 33 percent, and the top corporate tax rate is 27.5 percent.
+The overall tax burden equals 17.0 percent of total domestic income.
+Government spending has amounted to 34.5 percent of total output (GDP) over the past three years, and budget deficits have averaged 8.7 percent of GDP.
+Public debt is equivalent to 42.5 percent of GDP.

-The combined value of exports and imports is equal to 102.2 percent of GDP.
-The average applied tariff rate is 1.2 percent, but nontariff barriers persist and deter development of more dynamic trade activity.
+Eswatini has six preferential trade agreements in force.
+The trade-weighted average tariff rate is 9.3 percent, and one official nontariff measure is in place.
+However, nontariff barriers continue to deter the development of more dynamic trade activity.
 Foreign investment is screened, and state-owned enterprises distort the economy.
-Overall supervision of Eswatini’s banking sector is weak, and the sector remains subject to government influence.
+Overall supervision of the banking sector is weak, and the sector remains subject to government influence.